jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 [Thanks to Sean Adams for these working instructions.]

+In a Terminal window, type this command to install essential packages needed for compiling C programs, including the kernel extensions that the Guest Additions contain:

+    sudo apt install build-essential

 Start VirtualBox and boot the Ubuntu VM without a CD/DVD in the "drive".
 Log in to the desktop (assuming you're using the desktop edition).
 Now on the Mac go to the Devices menu of VirtualBox.
-The last item will be "Install Guest Additions CD image...".
+The last item will be "Insert Guest Additions CD image...".
 Select it.
 In the VM, a CD will appear in the dock and a dialog should pop up asking if you want to allow the software on the CD to autorun.
 Let it run.
 A second dialog will ask you to authenticate (sudo) to install